touyuu/iptv/README.md

 # iptv
 An simple iptv parser that satisfied myself requirement.

-This project depend on Nodejs, Please install Nodejs in your server first.
+This project depend on Nodejs, please install Nodejs in your server first.

 ## Installation Guide